RSoph/grading/README.md

 It helps if you sort students by last name
 Any assignments left blank you should populate with 0s.
 Consider just doing a find and replace with two tabs.

+There's a print statement in the process_semester script that prints out the name and grade.
+Leave that in place because it's useful for entering into blackboard right away.